dysonltd-zz/gts/CONTRIBUTING.md

 Some Unit Tests have been provided, but any additions with respect to your contributions when creating a Pull Request would be most welcome.

 Pull requests will only be considered if the author has completed an [Individual Contributor License Agreement](cla/IndividualCLA.pdf).
 If you work for a corporation, your employer must also complete the [Corporate Contributors Licensing Agreement](cla/CorporateCLA.pdf).
-This can be attained by emailing akram.hussein@dyson.com.

 ## Contributors License Agreement ##

-Please download, sign, scan and send a copy of the [Individual Contributor License Agreement](cla/IndividualCLA.pdf) to ADDRESS.
+Please download, sign, scan and send a copy of the [Individual Contributor License Agreement](cla/IndividualCLA.pdf) to akram.hussein@dyson.com.
 You will only need to complete this once.